Are you interested in writing a blog for us? Read more here.Write a blog for FSRH

 Author: Dr Ashleigh McDonald

-As we approach the launch of our redesigned FSRH Diploma (DFSRH) in October, we hear from Dr Ashleigh McDonald who trialled our Diploma as part of a pilot last year.
+We hear from Dr Ashleigh McDonald who trialled our Diploma as part of a pilot in 2020.
 She shares her experience with those of you who may be considering applying.

 Heavy menstrual bleeding.
 Unusual vaginal discharge.
 Emergency contraception.
 Three complete “heartsink” presentations for me this time last year.
 Even contraception consultations would most often result in a pill prescription or signposting to my coil-fitting GP trainer.